1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 "id": "urn:uuid:f95fe190-9f8d-4576-85c3-7bdfb892ce5c",
 ```

 This assigns an identifier to the transcript.
-While you may not need this value, a consumer might.
+While you may not need this value, the system consuming your transcript might.
 Regardless, you must include it.

-Pay attention as we evolve this transcript; almost everything will contain an `id`, and we will frequently use these values to establish associations between different entities.
+Pay attention as we build out this transcript; almost everything will contain an `id`, and we will frequently use these values to establish associations between different entities in the transcript.
 Note that the value in `id` must be unique for every "thing".

 You may wonder: why is the ID so long?
 We're using [data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
 Without getting into the weeds, it is better to use data URLs for JSON-LD interoperability, but feel free to use simpler identifiers (e.g., `"1"`, `"2"`, etc) to get started.
-(The IMS Extended Transcript viewer will still understand your transcripts.)
+(The IMS Extended Transcript viewer will still understand your transcripts with simpler identifiers.)

 ```
 "type": "ExtendedTranscript",